cschreib/lxgui/README.md

 Intuitively, the `font` attribute specifies which font file to use for rendering (can be a `*.ttf` or `*.otf` file), `fontHeight` the size of the font (in points), `justifyH` and `justifyV` specify the horizontal and vertical alignment, and `outline` creates a black border around the letters, so that the text is readable regardless of the background content.
 We anchor it at the bottom right corner of its parent frame, with a small offset in the `<Offset>` tag (also specified in points), and give it a green color with the `<Color>` tag.

 NB: the GUI positioning is done in "points".
 By default, on traditional displays a point is equivalent to a pixel, but it can be equivalent to two or more pixels on modern hi-DPI displays.
-In addition, the GUI can always be rescaled by an abitrary scaling factor (in the same way that you can zoom on a web page in your browser).
+In addition, the GUI can always be rescaled by an arbitrary scaling factor (in the same way that you can zoom on a web page in your browser).
 This rescaling factor is set to `1.0` by default, but changing its value also changes the number of pixels per points.

 Now that the GUI structure is in place, we still need to display the number of frame per second.
 To do so, we will define two "scripts" for the `FPSCounter` Frame: